UKCloud/documentation/articles/azure/azs-how-resize-disk-portal.md

 ---
-title: How to resize a disk using the UKCloud Azure Stack portal | UKCloud Ltd
+title: How to resize a disk using the UKCloud Azure Stack Hub portal | UKCloud Ltd
 description: Provides help for resizing a disk using the portal on UKCloud for Microsoft Azure
 services: azure-stack
 author: Shaion O'Niel